Broadway bus terminus

-The Broadway bus terminus is the largest city bus terminus of the Metropolitan Transport Corporation (Chennai), Chennai, Tamil Nadu, India.
+Broadway Bus Terminus is the largest city bus terminus of the Metropolitan Transport Corporation (Chennai), Chennai, Tamil Nadu, India.
 It is located in the downtown area of the city, viz.
 Parry's corner and Fort.
 It lies opposite the Madras High Court along the Esplanade in George Town.
 It is a connecting point to several areas in the city.
 The bus terminus is located at the southern end of Broadway and is near the Chennai Fort suburban railway station.

 Developments

 In 2019, the city corporation planned to construct a 21-storey multi-modal hub covering 1 million square feet, integrating the Chennai Metro.
 It will have a parking space for 1904 cars and 1820 motorcycles.
 The bus terminus will be developed with 97 bays across two floors: 53 on the lower level and 44 on the upper level.
 It will have a leasable area of 92,800 square meter, allowing commercial and retail on all the floors.
 Infrastructure includes an interchange hub for intra-city buses, metro, MRTS and para-transit modes of transport.
 The corporation expects an occupancy rate of 95 percent.